Received a Revalidation Request Letter? Now What?

-New Form 1500 required as of April 1 for paper Medicare claims: If you file paper claims with Medicare, starting April 1, 2014, you will have to use a new 1500 claim form, version 02/12.
-April 1 is the deadline for when you have to use the new forms (the old ones will no longer be processed after this date) , but can start using them as soon as you get them.
-The new form is required in readiness for the switch to ICD-10 codes from ICD-9 that will be required as of October 1, 2014, according to the current schedule.
-Just a reminder for psychiatrists, the DSM-V lists both the ICD-9 and ICD-10 codes for each diagnosis.
+If you file paper claims with Medicare, you should now be using the new 1500 claim form, version 02/12.
+Why the change?
+The new form is required in readiness for the switch to ICD-10 codes from ICD-9 that will be required as of October 1, 2015, according to the current schedule.
+A reminder for psychiatrists: the DSM-V lists both the ICD-9 and ICD-10 codes for each diagnosis.
 Beginning on page 6 CMS has posted step-by-step instructions for each item in the new form.

 All psychiatry services provided to Medicare patients as of January 1, 2014, will be reimbursed at 80%, just as all other medical services are.